adslbarxatov/BExplorer/UserManual.md

 ## 2.6.
 Car parks

 This tab allows you to configure cars, boats, helicopters and airplanes placed around the city.
-These parameters can be replaced with recommended ones (see Crazy cheater’s mod) or chosen independently using the «Загрузить параметры» («Download parameters») and «Сохранить параметры» («Save parameters») buttons.
+These parameters can be replaced with recommended ones (see Crazy cheater’s mod) or chosen independently using the «Download parameters» and «Save parameters» buttons.

-It is recommended to uncheck the «Отменить сортировку по типам» («Cancel sorting by type») checkbox only when the program has finished adding vehicles after missions.
+It is recommended to uncheck the «Cancel sorting by type» checkbox only when the program has finished adding vehicles after missions.
 If the flag is unchecked, cars in the parking list will be sorted by model when saving the file.
 However, technically nothing prevents you from unchecking it with every save.

 After choosing the number of parking place, you can change:
 - Car model (including the option «random»);